Escheat: Etymology

 The term "escheat" derives ultimately from the Latin ex-cadere, to "fall-out", via mediaeval French escheoir.
 The sense is of a feudal estate in land falling-out of the possession by a tenant into the possession of the lord.

+"Escheat" may also, rarely, be referred to by the shortened form "cheat".
+The common term "cheat" for unethical or rule-breaking behavior evolved from this term, although the legal term does not carry any of that meaning.